 The Shift of Boston Area Rent

 Boston is an absolutely amazing city.
-New Englanders, original and new, love the four seasons, the accessibility, the things to do, the history, the nearby beaches, the schools and medical centers, the sports, and much more.
+New Englanders, original and new, know there is a lot to love about Boston: the four seasons, the accessibility, the things to do, the history, the nearby beaches, the schools, and medical centers, the sports, and much more.
 The family-friendly hub and surrounding areas have something to offer everyone, including rapidly rising rent costs.
 In just over the last three to five years, rents have jumped to intimidating figures downtown and now in surrounding towns.
 From the more expensive areas such as Seaport, Beacon Hill, the South End and to places that used to be affordable such as Somerville, Southie, and Cambridge, people are finding it difficult to afford just about anything.

-Average rental prices in the Boston area over the past year have increased by 3%- up to over $3,000 per month.
-This is a change from 2017 when some rental prices dropped by almost 6%.
+Average rental prices in the Boston area over the past year have increased by 128% – up to over $3,000 per month.
 Of course, it depends on which neighborhood you’re looking in.
-Allston-Brighton’s average rent is 10% less than the Boston average, at around $2,700 per month, whereas Back Bay rent is 21% higher than the Boston average, at $3,625 per month.
+Allston-Brighton’s average rent is 10% less than the Boston average, at around $2,801 per month, whereas Back Bay rent is 18% higher than the Boston average, at $3,668 per month.
 In this image below, you can see how other areas of Massachusetts compare in average rental prices to the Greater Boston area.
-Much more affordable!

-Pricing does depend, of course, on not only the location, but as well, the size of the property.
-See below how rents have increased by apartment size and number of bedrooms.
+Pricing does depend, of course, on not only the location but also the size of the property.
+See below how rents have increased based on the average apartment size.

 Tips for Renters